Im-Madhur-Gupta/avail-explorer/README.md

 # Avail Explorer

-Avail Explorer enables users to interact with the Avail blockchain.
+Avail Explorer allows users to interact seamlessly with the Avail Network.
 Users can view on-chain actions (`extrinsics`), submit data, and perform balance transfers with ease.

-You can access the live version of Avail Explorer at the following link: [https://availexplorer.vercel.app/](https://availexplorer.vercel.app/).
+Live version of the app can be accessed here: [https://availexplorer.vercel.app/](https://availexplorer.vercel.app/).

 ## Features

-- **Wallet Integration**:
+- **Wallet Connection**:
-  - Supports Polkadot wallet connection with status checks and transaction handling.
+  - Supports Polkadot wallet with status checks and automatic reconnection if the wallet is already connected.
 - **Perform Actions**:
   - Allows users to perform actions like balance transfers and data submissions.
   - Includes form validation, fee estimation, transaction status updates.